WHO-Collaboratory/collaboratory-mpox-genomics-community/landscape.md

 #### Bioinformatic workflows for consensus generation from amplicon sequencing

-The generation of an Mpox virus consensus sequence from a tiled-amplicon sequencing run requires multiple bioinformatic steps including filtering and trimming of host and primer sequences, mapping reads to the appropriate reference genome and identifying variants in the new sequence.
+The generation of an MPXV consensus sequence from a tiled-amplicon sequencing run requires multiple bioinformatic steps including filtering and trimming of host and primer sequences, mapping reads to the appropriate reference genome and identifying variants in the new sequence.
 There are many options for end-to-end workflows that perform these individual steps supporting different sequencing platforms.
 These pipelines generally utilize a workflow management system (i.e. Nextflow / WDL) that facilitate the integration of these diverse tools and containerization to enable deployment across different platforms and environments.
 Despite the wide choice of workflows listed below we can see that many of the tools while sequencing platform specific are shared across different implementations.

 | **Pipeline**                                                                      | **Sequencing Platform**      | **Workflow Language** | **Containerized**    | **Host Removal**        | **Trimming**        | **Primer Removal** | **Reference Mapping** | **Variant Calling**        | **MSA** | **Annotation** |
 | --------------------------------------------------------------------------------- | ---------------------------- | --------------------- | -------------------- | ----------------------- | ------------------- | ------------------ | --------------------- | -------------------------- | ------- | -------------- |